Written by Andre Tupara Morrison, December 2023

 Whilst you likely won’t notice your Netflix loading faster – Auckland already has an AWS Point of Presence (PoP) where data is cached locally – you will benefit from the increased resilience that comes from having a local AWS Auckland Region.

 In the event of a large disaster impacting APAC, our businesses and users will be better placed to remain online and available.
-Just this year, Tonga lost its connection to the outside world for 38 days due to a volcanic eruption.
+Just last year, Tonga lost its connection to the outside world for 38 days due to a volcanic eruption.
 With a fully-fledged AWS Region within our borders, Kiwis will still be able to access key services hosted in the cloud.

 Finally, creating an Auckland Region will see significant investment in local infrastructure.
 Whilst the estimated number of jobs created varies, each data centre will require significant investment to develop, build and maintain – which has to be good for the New Zealand economy.